Ashok0/EnderalVREssentials-Nightly/README.md

 [**Better Dirt Cliffs and Alphas v4.0**](https://www.nexusmods.com/skyrimspecialedition/mods/34035?tab=files): Overhaul of the meshes & alpha channels involved in blending the top of the dirt cliff with the roots, and the roots with the wall.
 Covers SMIM meshes too.

-[**Enhanced Vanilla Trees SE v2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
+[**Enhanced Vanilla Trees SE-Lush Trees v2.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
 Sign me up!
 All-In-One tree overhaul package with enhanced Vanilla trees.
 Supports RAT, SFO Branches, SFO Snowy Pines, and more!
-- Installed with Recommended options (with asterisk), Realistic Aspen Trees, SFO Snow Pines.
+- Recommend installing with Vanilla (i.e., None), Realistic Aspen Trees, SFO Snowy Pine Trees with all other settings left at default.
 - Keep \DYNDOLOD\ folders.
 Used by DynDOLOD 3.
 - After running DynDOLOD 3...
 1) Delete ESP file as plugin is untested with Enderal VR.
 2) Navigate to \Enhanced Vanilla Trees SE\meshes\landscape\trees\ and remove SRG_ prefix from filenames.
 Required if not using plugin.